kdeldycke/awesome-engineering-team-management/readme.md

 ### Equity

 - “Never accept a lower salary in exchange for equity.” ([source](https://news.ycombinator.com/item?id=21868845))
 - [On VC funding and huge growth](https://news.ycombinator.com/item?id=17448035) - “Startups need an exit strategy. (…) The idea is to raise money fast, hire experienced people for ancillary services and develop the application in a way so that it is able to hold up till IPO.
 Defer all costs for post IPO.”
-TL;DR: the only reason to join a startup is for future money windfall.
+So from this angle, the only reason to join a startup is for future money windfall.
 - [Equity Compensation](https://www.holloway.com/g/equity-compensation) - Stock options, RSUs, job offers, and taxes—a detailed reference, including hundreds of resources, explained from the ground up and made to be improved over time.
 - “Public RSUs for stock you can sell immediately on the open market are fantastic.” ([source](https://news.ycombinator.com/item?id=22386728)).